mlcommons/mlcube/docs/runners/index.md

 # Runners
-MLCube runners run MLCube cubes on one or multiple platforms.
+MLCube&reg; runners run MLCube cubes on one or multiple platforms.
 Examples of platforms are Docker and Singularity containers, Kubernetes, remote hosts, virtual machines in the cloud, etc. Every runner has a fixed set of configuration parameters that users can change to configure MLCubes and runners for their environments.
 Concretely, runners can take information from three different sources: